Filters

 Accepting New Patients

-Paul Shami is an Oncologist and a Hematologist in Salt Lake City, Utah.
+Paul Shami is a Hematologist in Salt Lake City, Utah.
 Dr. Shami is rated as an Experienced provider by MediFind in the treatment of Acute Myelomonocytic Leukemia.
 His top areas of expertise are Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS), Acute Myeloblastic Leukemia without Maturation, Childhood Acute Myeloid Leukemia, and Bone Marrow Aspiration.
 Dr. Shami is currently accepting new patients.

 To see more doctors, please expand your search radius or view related conditions below.